Ronan500/MyJava/README.md

 # MyJava
-Java files from local computer with my study notes added for my own reference.
+Java files from local computer with my study notes added for my own reference all writen using notepad.